 The Debrecen Innovation Centre is located on the university campus and functions as an incubator house for researchers and startup companies where they can all cooperate in a number of projects varying from theoretical research to prototype building.

-The construction is like a reliable, heavy-duty shelving system that can coordinate the complicated network of information technology society.
+The building structure is like a reliable, heavy-duty shelving system that can coordinate the complicated network ofinformation technology society.
 It is a hub of knowledge that provides a meeting point for various people and organizations during their research.
 The concept is a specifically simple and flexible answer to a versatile and time varying need.
-The different functions are layered above one another on three floors.
-The entrance is on the first floor, which is accessible from the park-like hillside through a bridge.

 In spite of its simple format the building resembles the structure of a town.

-The middle floor is like the ‘main square’ of the town, where communal functions such as the canteen, the rest areas, the meeting rooms and the co-working zones can be found.
-Being the first and foremost meeting point of the building, it doesn’t have one, specifically positioned inner staircase although due to the network-like layout plan system a staircase could be created basically in any available raster field.
-Vertical access therefore is positioned in different spots on all floors making it unavoidable to cross the ‘main square’.
+The functional structure of the building is similar to a town’s.
+The middle floor is like the main square, where communal functions such as the canteen, lounge areas, meeting rooms and co-working zones can be found.
+This is the meeting point, the place to exchange information, it has a central role in the structure therefore it was designed in a clean and airy style.
+This floor has a glass facade and balconies all around.
+Due to the network-like layout plan a staircase can be erected basically in any available raster field for connecting the levels furthermore.
+Vertical access is positioned in different spots on all floors making it unavoidable to cross the main square.

 The frame of the building is designed so as to adjust easily to the different functional needs.